How to enter into a commercial lease within New Zealand

 The main difference between a commercial lease (or "tenancy") and a residential lease is that the RESIDENTIAL TENANCIES ACT 1986 does not apply to commercial leases.
-Commercial leases are instead governed by the PROPERTY LAW ACT 1952.
-(For information on residential tenancies, see How to enter into a residential tenancy.)
+Commercial leases are instead governed by the NZ PROPERTY LAW ACT 2007.

 With a lease the landlord is referred to as the "lessor" and the tenant is referred to as the "lessee".